bratpeki/godot-FirstPersonStarter/README.md

 and other things I come up with!

 ## Implementation
-Currently, you can use this repo as Godot project, although I intent to have this project use only a TSCN for the player and the necessary scripts.
+Currently, you can use this repo as a Godot project, although I intent to have this project use only a TSCN for the player and the necessary scripts.